AllenChung6/Passion-Project-A-look-at-the-NBA/README.md

 Backlog:

 -Finish building out Data Pipeline by loading csv file into SQL Database.
-Will use Docker + Airflow to achieve this.
+Will use Docker + Airflow to achieve this. <br>
 -Build out more seaborn visualizations for Stat Collector dataframes.

--Web scrape and display more datasets (such as Team data)

--Add more search criteria.
+-Web scrape and display more datasets (such as Team data) -Add more search criteria.

--Customize dataframe styling (for better looking dataframes)

--Deploy to Heroku.
+-Customize dataframe styling (for better looking dataframes) -Deploy to Heroku.